Sri Lanka Holidays

 Visiting Sri Lanka Holidays in January

-January is one of the best months to visit Sri Lanka, with the central hills and south-west coast at their best.
+January is one of the best months to visit for holidays to Sri Lanka, with the central hills and south-west coast at their best.
 It can be a little wetter around the Cultural Triangle.

 Visiting Sri Lanka Holidays in February

-February is again one of the best months to travel to Sri Lanka, with generally dry weather in the central hills, south coast and Cultural Triangle.
+February is again one of the best months to travel for Sri Lanka holidays, with generally dry weather in the central hills, south coast and Cultural Triangle.

 Visiting Sri Lanka Holidays in March

-March is another fantastic month to travel with generally dry weather in most the destinations.
+March is another fantastic month for Sri Lanka holidays with generally dry weather in most destinations.

 Visiting Sri Lanka Holidays in April

-April is possibly the hottest month of the year, and still great to visit Sri Lanka.
+April is possibly the hottest month of the year, and still great for Sri Lanka holidays.
 The monsoon is yet to arrive, making a visit to the south-west coast ideal to cool off after a tour of Sri Lanka.

 Visiting Sri Lanka Holidays in May

 The south-west monsoon begins and lasts until the end of June, but doesn't affect the north (including the Cultural Triangle) and the east coasts.
-Showers tend to be short and sharp, so its still possible to have a superb Sri Lanka holiday.
+Showers tend to be short and sharp, so it's still possible to have a superb Sri Lanka holiday.